metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 When minting from a Candy Machine that uses a bunch of guards, you may need to provide additional guard-specific information.

-If you were to build the mint instruction manually, that information would be provided as a mixture of instruction arguments and remaining accounts.
+If you were to build the mint instruction manually, that information would be provided as a mixture of instruction data and remaining accounts.
 However, using our SDKs, each guard that requires additional information at mint time defines a set of settings that we call **Mint Settings**.
-These Mint Settings will then be parsed for you into whatever the program needs.
+These Mint Settings will then be parsed into whatever the program needs.

-A good example of a guard that requires Mint Settings is the **NFT Payment** guard which requires the mint address of the NFT we should use to pay for the mint.
+A good example of a guard that requires Mint Settings is the **NFT Payment** guard which requires the mint address of the NFT we should use to pay for the mint amongst other things.

 ![CandyMachinesV3-Minting2.png](/assets/candy-machine-v3/CandyMachinesV3-Minting2.png#radius)

-It is worth noting that some guards may not require any Mint Settings whilst still needing to pass guard-specific arguments or remaining accounts when minting.
-That’s because the SDKs are clever enough to fill in the gaps with the data that’s available to them, e.g. the initial settings of the guard.

-An example of such a guard is the **Mint Limit** guard.
-This guard requires the address of the PDA account that will keep track of how many NFTs were minted by a given wallet.
-However, it does not require Mint Settings because the address of this PDA can be inferred from other variables we already have such as the payer of the mint.

 [Each available guard](/programs/candy-machine/available-guards) contains its own documentation page and it will tell you whether or not that guard expects Mint Settings to be provided when minting.